Xiaofan-Shen/Xiaofan-Shen.github.io/_posts/2024-08-02-Particle filter in Python.md

 In this example, we will apply it into the tracking of dog's postion.
 The original video:
-<iframe type="text/html" width="100%" height="385" src="https://www.youtube.com/embed/1LYmxfMimBQ" frameborder="0"></iframe>
+<iframe type="text/html" width="100%" height="385" src="https://www.youtube.com/embed/mOx5uBxvOnA" frameborder="0"></iframe>

 __The performance__:

-The video features a running dog being tracked using a particle filter.
+The video features a running cat being tracked using a particle filter.
 The red box represents the position predicted by the particle with the highest weight, indicating the most likely position of the dog.
 The green box represents the weighted average position of all particles, providing an overall estimate by combining the predictions of all particles.
-This dual-box system helps in accurately tracking the dog's movement amidst challenging and dynamic environments.
+This dual-box system helps in accurately tracking the cat's movement amidst challenging and dynamic environments.
-<iframe type="text/html" width="100%" height="385" src="https://www.youtube.com/embed/bl6VRCHkETI" frameborder="0"></iframe>
+<iframe type="text/html" width="100%" height="385" src="https://www.youtube.com/embed/4fTfw4pCu_I" frameborder="0"></iframe>

 __Steps of particle filter__